alire-project/resources/README.md

 ## Store resources

-The default, and recommeded, location for resources/assets files is the
+The default, and recommended, location for resources/assets files is the
 following: `<CRATE_ROOT>/share/<CRATE_NAME>/`

 For instance, a crate named `my_crate` will have the following directory